silentorb/marloth-story/books/fairytale/part4.md

 She paused to consider her new position.
 The Jillybons were right within her reach.
 In the corner of her mind, a little voice cried that it would be wrong to take them.
 But look!
 She had passed clean through the window!
+A miracle!
 It was meant to be!
-Maybe she was hallucinating.
-It didn't really matter to her.

 She took the box of Jillybons.
 It passed through the window with her.
-She wanted to sit on the curb and eat them right then, but another voice inside her head (there were a lot of those in there at the moment) told her the proper thing to do in such a situation is to scurry off into some dark corner and eat them in secret.
+She wanted to sit on the curb and eat them right then, but another voice inside her head (there were a lot of those in there at the moment) told her the proper thing to do in such a situation is to scurry off to some dark corner and eat them in secret.

 She was just about to do this when she discovered that she was standing in front of the Lady Mediev.